securitybunker/databunker.org/content/use-case/user-privacy-controls/index.md

 ---
 title: GDPR User privacy controls
-summary: Databunker gives the end-user visibility and controls for their Personal Identifiable Information (PII).
+summary: Databunker gives the end-user visibility and controls for their personal data or PII.
 abstract: ""
 weight: 10
 authors: []